 A good pair of binoculars should provide bright sharp images in true colors, and being waterproof and fog proof is always a very good feature for binoculars that are used in nature.

 If you need to wear your glasses when using the binoculars then you must make sure that the instrument has a long eye relief.
 16 to 20 mm eye relief is the least that a good pair of binoculars for eyeglass wearers must-have.

 The price is often crucial for the choice of binoculars.
-The high-end models from Swarovski, Leica or Zeiss can easily cost over $ 2,000.
-If you spend so much money on a pair of binoculars then you have really bought the best, high-end binoculars last a lifetime.
+The high-end models from Swarovski, Leica, or Zeiss can easily cost over $ 2,000.
+If you spend so much money on a pair of binoculars then you have really bought the best, high-end binoculars that last a lifetime.
 No need to worry that you might soon have to buy something better.
 This is hardly possible, binoculars are not cell phones, physics sets limits.

 Not many people want to spend that much money on high-end binoculars.
-Fortunately, there are many premium binoculars models from Leupold, Vortex, Steiner Nikon, Minox or Maven which have an excellent optical performance.
+Fortunately, there are many premium binocular models from Leupold, Vortex, Steiner Nikon, Minox, or Maven which have an excellent optical performance.

 Of course, there are also many very affordable binoculars that are very suitable for beginners or occasional users.
 Very popular makers are Bushnell, Wingspan Optics, Celestron, and many other makers.

 Which binoculars are best for you, obviously depends on your personal preferences.
 Binoculars magnifications of 8x or 10x, often with a 42mm front lens diameter, are the most popular.
-Instruments of this size are great all-round binoculars that are easy to handle.
+Instruments of this size are great all-around binoculars that are easy to handle.

 Binoculars with stronger magnifications are not so easy to keep calm and you get tired because of the higher weight of the binoculars.
 High magnification instruments should have an integrated image stabilizer or you have to use a tripod